Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/formulation.rst

 Maximum & Minimum Regional Production
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Maximum and minimum allowed production of each technology in each region.
+Maximum and minimum allowed production of each technology in each region based on the defined scenario.
 :raw-html:`<br />`

 .. container:: scrolling-wrapper